aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ## Pipeline Stack

-from here on we will be using CDK to set up our infrastructure on the Cloud and as mentioned we split our CDK code into 2 stacks, the first one being the Pipeline stack, this is will be deployed to our CICD Environment and will be responsible for deploying our App's Infrastructure Stack to other environments, in our case it will be Staging and Prod.
+From here on we will be using CDK to set up our infrastructure on the Cloud and as mentioned previously we split our CDK code into 2 stacks, the first one being the Pipeline stack, this is will be deployed to our CICD Environment and will be responsible for deploying our App's Infrastructure Stack to other environments, in our case it will be Staging and Prod.

 ![CICD Flow](../../doc/Ecommerce-SDLC.png)

-so let's take look go through [pipeline-stack.ts](./cdk/pipeline-stack.ts) we will be using CdkPipeline Construct to set up our pipeline
+so let's take look go through [pipeline-stack.ts](./cdk/pipeline-stack.ts) we will be using [CdkPipeline](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-codepipeline-readme.html) Construct to set up our pipeline

-so below we are passing a sourceAction property to defing our code source which is a GitHub repo and second property is synthAction to define build commands.
+below we are passing a sourceAction property to defing our code source which in our case is a GitHub repo and second property is synthAction to define build commands.

 ```
 const pipeline = new CdkPipeline(this, "Pipeline", {